kianacaster/pman/README.md

 # pman

-**Project lifecycle manager for C99.** Bootstraps projects and tracks repository health across the filesystem.
+**Project Manager** Bootstraps projects and tracks repository health across the filesystem.

 ## 🚀 Overview

-Fragmented project setups increase cognitive load and lead to inconsistent environments. `pman` provides a single interface to automate bootstrapping and maintain a centralized index of scattered projects.
+pman` provides a single interface to automate project directory initialisation and maintain a centralized index of scattered projects.

 ## ✨ Core Features